Time Blocking

 Time Blocking means you assign a dedicated timeframe in your day to work on a task.
 This helps you to keep the balance between staying focused and spending too much time on a task by getting into a "rabbit hole" = working too long on a task.

-NotePlan supports Time Blocking by creating visually blocks of time in your timeline on the right, which hosts normally your events and reminders.
+NotePlan supports Time Blocking by creating visual blocks of time in your timeline on the right, which hosts normally your events and reminders.

 How to create a Time Block?

-Why bullets, lists, and headings in addition to tasks?
+Why bullets, checklists, and headings in addition to tasks?

 Headings